ethereum/EIPs/EIPS/eip_draft_qr_code_data_transmission_protocol.md

 sign-data-bytes = bytes ; for unsigned transactions it will be the rlp encoding for unsigned transaction data and ERC 712 typed data it will be the bytes of json string.
 ```

-### Offline signers provide the signature to watch-only wallets.
+### The signature provided by offline signers to watch-only wallets
-After the data is signed, the offline signer should send the signature back to the watch-only wallet, the new UR type called `eth-signature` is introduced here to encode the data.
+After the data is signed, the offline signer should send the signature back to the watch-only wallet.
+The new UR type called `eth-signature` is introduced here to encode this data.

 #### CDDL for Eth Signature.
 The following specification is written in Concise Data Definition Language [CDDL].